 Deductions for Sales Tax on a Car Lease

-If you plan on leasing a vehicle, you may be eligible to deduct the sales tax from your personal car lease.
+If you plan on leasing a vehicle, you may be eligible to deduct the sales tax from your new car lease.
 Since every monthly payment comes with a sales tax, your lease payment could fall under the SALT (State And Local Tax) deduction in the U.S. The SALT deduction allows you to deduct various property taxes, real estate taxes, and sales taxes to lower your tax liability to the government.

 If you are eligible, you will be able to deduct your sales tax, but you may not be eligible to claim other deductions.
 In order to deduct the sales tax, you will need to itemize the remainder of your deductions.
 Consult your tax representative for more information and to determine if this is the right solution for you.